New Jersey Cannabis 101:

 Topicals

-Topicals stand out because they’re the only product type that is not systemic — meaning, when you use it, cannabinoids don’t make their way throughout your whole body.
-Instead, their effects are localized, which means that you feel the effects of the cannabis directly where you apply them.
-There are some notable exceptions to this rule, including transdermal topicals that cross that barrier into your system.
+Topicals stand out because they’re the only product type that is not systemic — meaning when you use it, cannabinoids don’t make their way throughout your whole body.
+Instead, their effects are localized, which means that you feel the effects of the cannabis directly where you apply your topical.
+There are some notable exceptions to this rule, including transdermal topicals that cross the skin barrier into your system.

 Accessories you need to consume cannabis